BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning: Abstract

 \section{Abstract}

-Despite their theoretical appealingness, Bayesian neural networks (BNNs) are left behind in real-world adoption, due to persistent concerns on their scalability, accessibility, and reliability.
-In this work, we aim to relieve these concerns by developing the \emph{BayesAdapter} framework for learning variational BNNs.
-In particular, we propose to adapt the pre-trained deterministic NNs to be BNNs via cost-effective \emph{Bayesian fine-tuning}.
-To make \emph{BayesAdapter} more practical, we technically contribute 1) a modularized, user-friendly implementation for the learning of variational BNNs under two representative variational distributions, 2) a generally applicable strategy for reducing the gradient variance in stochastic variational inference, 3) an explanation for the unreliability issue of BNNs' uncertainty estimates, and a corresponding prescription.
-Through extensive experiments on diverse benchmarks, we show that \emph{BayesAdapter} can consistently induce posteriors with higher quality than the from-scratch variational inference and other competitive baselines, especially in large-scale settings, yet significantly reducing training overheads.
+Despite their theoretical appealingness, Bayesian neural networks (BNNs) are left behind in real-world adoption, mainly due to persistent concerns on their scalability, accessibility, and reliability.
+In this work, we develop the \emph{BayesAdapter} framework to relieve these concerns.
+In particular, we propose to adapt pre-trained deterministic NNs to be variational BNNs via cost-effective \emph{Bayesian fine-tuning}.
+Technically, we develop a modularized implementation for the learning of variational BNNs, and refurbish the generally applicable \emph{exemplar reparameterization} trick through exemplar parallelization to efficiently reduce the gradient variance in stochastic variational inference.
+Based on the lightweight Bayesian learning paradigm, we conduct extensive experiments on a variety of benchmarks, and show that our method can consistently induce posteriors with higher quality than competitive baselines, yet significantly reducing training overheads.
+Code is available at \url{https://github.com/thudzj/ScalableBDL}.